A 1975 graduate of Drexel University, Dr. Ehrenfeuchter (affectionately called “Dr

 Osteopathic Manipulative Medicine I-VI

-Dr. Ehrenfeuchter serves as the principle author of five chapters in Foundations of Osteopathic Medicine, a widely used osteopathic medical textbook.
+Dr. Ehrenfeuchter serves as the principal author of five chapters in Foundations of Osteopathic Medicine, a widely used osteopathic medical textbook.

 Dr. Ehrenfeuchter currently serves on a number of national committees for the American Academy of Osteopathy, the National Board of Osteopathic Medical Examiners, the American Osteopathic Board of Neuromusculoskeletal Medicine and the Educational Council on Osteopathic Principles, as well as the Deutsch-Americanishe Akademie fuer Osteopathie (German-American Academy of Osteopathy).